Lindsay Owens

-Lindsay Alexandra Owens is an American economic sociologist and academic who serves as the executive director of the Groundwork Collaborative, a Washington, D.C.–based non-profit public policy think tank.
-Owens is best known for her academic research of economic recessions in the United States and outspoken public commentary of the role that corporate profiteering plays in inflation.
-She previously served as a fellow at the liberal think tank Roosevelt Institute.
+Lindsay Alexandra Owens is an American economic sociologist who serves as the executive director of the Groundwork Collaborative, a Washington, D.C.–based non-profit public policy think tank.
+Owens is best known for her academic research on economic recessions in the United States, and her outspoken public commentary on the role that corporate profiteering plays in causing inflation.
+She previously served as a fellow at the liberal think tank the Roosevelt Institute.

-In April 2023, Owens was named to the Washingtonian's "Most Influential People Shaping Policy" list, noting that "Owens is known in media circles for her skills in communicating ways to better understand inflation and corporate profiteering."
+In April 2023, Owens was named to Washingtonian magazine's "Most Influential People Shaping Policy" list, which noted that "Owens is known in media circles for her skills in communicating ways to better understand inflation and corporate profiteering."

 Education

 Owens holds a Ph.D. and a master's degree in sociology from Stanford University and a bachelor's degree from the University of Pennsylvania.
 As a doctoral student at Stanford, Owens was a National Poverty Fellow at the Center on Poverty and Inequality and a National Science Foundation Graduate Research Fellow.
 Her doctoral research into public attitudes of Wall Street banks found that "animosity toward the financial sector reached its highest level in 40 years in 2010."
-In 2013, Owens received the Robert Dentler Award from the American Sociological Association's Section on Public Sociology and Sociological Practice as the co-editor of a chart book on poverty and inequality in the United States.
+In 2013, Owens received the Robert Dentler Award from the American Sociological Association's Section on Public Sociology and Sociological Practice as the co-editor of a chart book on poverty and economic inequality in the United States.

 Writings and commentary

 Owens has written extensively on recessions, housing, polling, and economic inequality.
 Her academic research has been published in Brookings Papers on Economic Activity, The Annals of the American Academy of Political and Social Science, Public Opinion Quarterly, and Social Forces.
 Owens is a contributing author to The Great Recession, edited by David Grusky, Bruce Western, and Christopher Wimer.

-Owens' economic commentary on Wall Street, inflation, and corporate profiteering has appeared in national publications including The Washington Post, The New York Times and The Boston Globe, and she has appeared frequently as a featured on-air guest on live news and podcasts, including MSNBC, PBS NewsHour, NPR, and Crooked Media's Pod Save America.
-Owens has appeared multiple times on The Problem with Jon Stewart as a featured guest and panelist to discuss inflation and corporate profiteering, where Jon Stewart referred to her as a "brilliant economist" during a recent appearance.
+Owens' economic commentary on Wall Street, inflation, and corporate profiteering has appeared in national publications including The Washington Post, The New York Times and The Boston Globe.
+She has appeared frequently as a featured on-air guest on live news programs and podcasts, including MSNBC, NPR, the PBS NewsHour, and Crooked Media's Pod Save America.
+Owens has appeared multiple times as a featured guest and panelist on The Problem with Jon Stewart to discuss inflation and corporate profiteering.